jerik/mdCanvas/README.md

 	# Unfair-advantage
 	- Goodlike status

+### Optional todo list under the canvas
+If you add a todo section in your markdown textfile it will show up under the canvas.

+	# Todo
+	- This headline is optional.
+If not stated it will not show up

 ### Open mdCanvas.html with your markdown textfile
 URL: `/path/to/your/mdCanvas.html?md=project`

 ## Todos
-- Create todo list under the mdCanvas, as I want to know my todos to finish the content of the canvas.
-Should be optional
-- Snapchat feature.
-Canvas is deleted after X (days?)
-Period of time
-- Secure Canvas, only available if you know the password.
-Password can be assigned to each canvas individually.
-(Drop.io features? misc url to access it, download it...)
+- Make the todo section disapear when clicking on the headline.
+So that the canvas can be printed without todolist.